AirGrid/awesome-adtech/README.md

 # Awesome AdTech [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-😎 An awesome list of awesome adtech things curated by the community, powered by [AirGrid](https://www.airgrid.io/?utm_source=github&utm_campaign=awesome-adtech-list) and inspired by the many [awesome-x](https://github.com/sindresorhus/awesome) lists out there.
+A curated list describing the technology behind advertising!

-Whilst search engines are great, sometimes you just need a good old fashioned curated list of quality stuff to help you find what you need!
+Whilst advertising is a broad field, this awesome list delves deep into describing the technology behind it.
+In this list, expect to learn about the software, datasets, and other technology that brands and agencies use to perform their digital advertising activities!

-Contributions to this list are welcome!
+Awesome AdTech was created and is maintaned by [AirGrid](https://www.airgrid.io/?utm_source=github&utm_campaign=awesome-adtech-list), but contributions from the community to this list are welcome!
 Just edit the README.md (this document) and send the changes as a pull request, guidelines are available [here](contributing.md).

 ## Contents
 - [Industry Publications](#industry-publications)